Frederic-LM/Sort-Me-Down/README.md

-### :thought_balloon: What if the script run while files are being written or usesd in your source dir
+## ⚠️ Should you be concerned  if the script run while files are being written or usesd in your source dir? (short anwser no)

 ### The Most Likely (and Best) Scenario: File is Locked